Gekuro/uni-mgr-api/README.md

 ## How To

 Using PNPM is recommended with this project.
-Make sure you edit the `.env` file, **especially the session secret,** and you have a MongoDB instance you can connect to.
+Make sure you edit the `.env` file, **especially the session secret,** and that you have a MongoDB instance you can connect to.

 ```bash
 pnpm i